JohnSayles/PDFReadablizer/README.md

 John Sayles ;)

-**PS**: This README.md formatting is most definitely bad practice, but I don't expect this to be taken a serious project either haha.
+**PS**: This README.md formatting is most definitely bad practice, but I don't expect this to be taken as a serious project either haha.
 If I add more to this in the future, I will probably make everything look more professional.
 Thanks for reading.